 PARTICULARS OF LOANS GUARANTEES OR INVESTMENTS

-Your company has not given any guarantee or provided any security to the other businessentity during the financial year but the company has made investment and details of theinvestment is disclosed as per the requirement Section 186 of Companies Act 2013 &Regulation 34(3)of the SEBI (LODR) Regulations 2015 read with Schedule V of the ListingRegulations is given as under.
+Your company has not given any guarantee or provided any security to the other businessentity during the financial year however has earlier made investment in equity shares ofother companies and also given loan to other companies.
+The following details of theinvestments made and loan given are disclosed as per the requirement of Regulation 34(3)of the SEBI (LODR) Regulations 2015 read with Schedule V of the Listing Regulations.

-|Upsurge Investment & Finance Ltd. ||Non- Current ||Investment Made ||10462339 ||- ||10462339 |
+|Upsurge Investment & Finance Ltd. ||Investment in equity shares ||274000 ||5411501 ||0 ||3057840 |

 ECONOMIC SCENARIO AND OUTLOOK